finbourne/notifications-sdk-java/sdk/docs/NotificationsApi.md

 > Notification createNotification(scope, code, createNotificationRequest)

-[EXPERIMENTAL] CreateNotification: Add a Notification to a Subscription.
+CreateNotification: Add a Notification to a Subscription.

 ### Example